 4- 5 year olds

-Welcome to the staff in The Butterfly Room: Miss Rita (Room leader), Miss Rebecca (Key Person), Miss Kay (Key Person) and Miss Sarah (Classroom Assistant).
+Welcome to the staff in The Butterfly Room: Miss Rebecca (Room leader), Miss Hayley (Key Person), Miss Kay (Key Person) Miss Mia (Classroom Assistant).

 At the age of about 4 years the children can move into The Butterfly Room.
 In the Butterfly room great emphasis is placed on supporting children to become independent thinkers and preparing them for the school environment.
 Children are encouraged to develop skills in memory and concentration and are given opportunities to consider the importance of making positive relationships through various group activities.
 Early reading and problem solving games ensure that children are appropriately challenged and that they make good progress towards the learning goals set out in the Early Years Foundation Stage Curriculum.
 Parents are asked to supply a change of clothing and adequate food for the day.
 Staff ratios in this room are 1:8